grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 ## Before you begin

 To follow this guide:

 - Ensure you know how to create an OAuth2 application with your OAuth2 provider.
 Consult the documentation of your OAuth2 provider for more information.
 - Ensure your identity provider returns OpenID UserInfo compatible information such as the `sub` claim.
 - If you are using refresh tokens, ensure you know how to set them up with your OAuth2 provider.
 Consult the documentation of your OAuth2 provider for more information.

-## Configure generic OAuth using the Grafana UI
+## Configure generic OAuth authentication client using the Grafana UI

 {{% admonition type="note" %}}
-Available in Public Preview on Grafana Cloud behind the `ssoSettingsApi` feature toggle.
-Will be available in Public Preview in Grafana 10.4.
+Available in Public Preview in Grafana 10.4 behind the `ssoSettingsApi` feature toggle.
 {{% /admonition %}}

 As a Grafana Admin, you can configure generic OAuth2 client from within Grafana using the Generic OAuth UI.
 To do this, navigate to **Administration > Authentication > Generic OAuth** page and fill in the form.
 If you have a current configuration in the Grafana configuration file then the form will be pre-populated with those values otherwise the form will contain default values.